 Public Bus and Tram is the most convenient and cheapest way to move around the city.
 I did not use the bus but tried both Tram 1 and 3.
-A single ride will cost you 1.60 KM (US$ 0.86) if purchased from kiosks, otherwise 1.80 from the driver.
-A day ticket is also available for purchase, will cost you 5.30 KM (less than US$ 3) which will cover all trams and trolleybuses but not buses.
-Note that day tickets need to be purchased form official kiosks only.
+A single ride will cost you 1.60 KM (US$ 0.86) if purchased from kiosks; otherwise 1.80 from the driver.
+A day ticket is also available for purchase, which will cost you 5.30 KM (less than US$ 3), covering all trams and trolleybuses but not buses.
+Note that day tickets need to be purchased from official kiosks only.

-Tram 3 starts from Ilidza passes the National Museum and then circles around Bascarsija (old town) frequently (every 4 to 7 minutes).
-Tram 1 starts from the train station then go around the old town same loop as Tram 3.
-Trolleybus and regular buses also run through the city and a great way to move around.
+Tram 3 starts from Ilidza passes the National Museum, and then circles around Bascarsija (old town) frequently (every 4 to 7 minutes).
+Tram 1 starts from the train station and then goes around the ancient city, the same loop as Tram 3.
+Trolleybus and regular buses also run through the city and are a great way to move around.

-The old town is not a good place to drive around, very difficult to find parking even though I rented a car but I parked it at my hotel when I planned to explore the old town (Bascarsija) area.
-But when you plan to visit the surrounding mountains area then having a car makes it much easier.
+The old town is not a good place to drive around, and it is very difficult to find parking.
+Even though I rented a car, I parked it at my hotel when I planned to explore the old town (Bascarsija) area.
+But when you plan to visit the surrounding mountains, having a car makes it much more manageable.

-There are taxies available in the city but you may need to negotiate the fare often want a fixed price.
-Sometimes language is going to be an issue to communicate with the driver.
+There are taxis available in the city, but you may need to negotiate the fare and often want a fixed price.
+Sometimes language is going to be an issue in communicating with the driver.

-I enjoyed staying at this hotel.
-Conveniently located, only a few miles away from the historical old town as well as only 15 minutes driving distance from Sarajevo airport.
-Breakfast was great, a lot of items to choose from.
+I enjoyed staying at this 4-star hotel on the right bank of Miljacka River, 1.5 miles from Sarajevo’s Old Town.
+Breakfast was excellent—a lot of items to choose from.
 The hotel staff was friendly and helpful.
-While staying there most of the time I took the tram to get to the city center (old town).
-The closest Tram station Pofalici is only a few minutes walk from the hotel.
-If you have a rental car then video surveillance secured parking is available at the cost of 20 KM/BAM per night or 3 KM/BAM per hour.
-Airport transfers by Hotel limousines are only 40.00 KM/BAM (US$ 22), email them for reservation.
+While staying there, I took the tram most of the time to get to the city center (old town).
+The closest Tram station Pofalici is a few minutes walk from the hotel.
+If you have a rental car, then video surveillance secured parking is available at 20 KM/BAM per night or 3 KM/BAM per hour.
+The airport is 15 miles from the hotel, and transfers by Hotel limousines are only 40.00 KM/BAM (US$ 22); email them for a reservation.

-Have you been to Sarajevo?
-Any additional tips to share?
+Have you been to Sarajevo, Bosnia and Herzegovina?
+Any cool tips to share?